ymolists/website/src/routes/docs/references/gitpod-yml.md

 ### `vscode.extensions`

 Define a list of extensions which should be installed for users of this workspace.
 The identifier of an extension is always `${publisher}.${name}`.
-For example: 'vscode.vim'.
+For example: 'vscodevim.vim'.

 Please note, Gitpod uses the [Open VSX registry](https://open-vsx.org/) to find extensions.
 If you cannot find an extension you know exists in your local VS Code, please get in touch with us or open a new PR in the [open-vsx/publish-extensions](https://github.com/open-vsx/publish-extensions) repository to add the extension to Open VSX 🙏.